Meese (band)

 Meese was a four-piece rock band from Denver, Colorado, signed to Atlantic Records.
 The name "Meese" is taken from the last name of the band's founders and brothers, Patrick and Nathan Meese.
 The other two members of the band were Ben Haley and Mike Ayars.

 In July 2009, the band released their first major studio album, Broadcast, which was received with warm reviews.
 The album's first single, "Next In Line", was offered as a free single of the week in the iTunes Store.

-In May 2010, Meese confirmed that they had disbanded.
+Broadcast reached number 24 on Billboard's Heatseekers chart.

+By March 2010, the band had been released from its contract by Atlantic.